I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-enablepdev.md

 ## -remarks
 <p>A rendering plug-in for Unidrv must implement the <code>IPrintOemUni::EnablePDEV</code> method.</p>

-<p>The <code>IPrintOemUni::EnablePDEV</code> method performs the same types of operations as the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556211">DrvEnablePDEV</a> function that is exported by a printer graphics DLL.
+<p>The <code>IPrintOemUni::EnablePDEV</code> method performs the same types of operations as the <a href="display.drvenablepdev">DrvEnablePDEV</a> function that is exported by a printer graphics DLL.
 Its purpose is to allow a rendering plug-in to create its own PDEV structure.
 (For more information about PDEV structures, see <a href="NULL">Customized PDEV Structures</a>.)</p>

-<p>If you provide a rendering plug-in that exports the <code>IPrintOemUni::EnablePDEV</code> method, Undrv's printer graphics DLL calls the method from within its <a href="https://msdn.microsoft.com/library/windows/hardware/ff556211">DrvEnablePDEV</a> function.</p>
+<p>If you provide a rendering plug-in that exports the <code>IPrintOemUni::EnablePDEV</code> method, Undrv's printer graphics DLL calls the method from within its <a href="display.drvenablepdev">DrvEnablePDEV</a> function.</p>

 <p>The <code>IPrintOemUni::EnablePDEV</code> method should allocate an instance of its private PDEV structure, initialize it, and return its address as the method's <i>pDevOem</i> parameter.
-Other plug-in methods receive the address as the <i>pdevOEM</i> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547573">DEVOBJ</a> structure.</p>
+Other plug-in methods receive the address as the <i>pdevOEM</i> member of the <a href="..\printoem\ns-printoem--devobj.md">DEVOBJ</a> structure.</p>

 <p>The <b>pdevOEM</b> member of the DEVOBJ structure is not used with the <code>IPrintOemUni::EnablePDEV</code> method.</p>

 <p>The structures pointed to by the <i>phsurfPatterns</i>, <i>pGdiInfo</i>, and <i>pDevInfo</i> parameter values are the same ones that Unidrv's <b>DrvEnablePDEV</b> function receives.
 The rendering plug-in can modify the structure contents as necessary.
 It can supply surface fill patterns by obtaining HSURF-typed surface handles and placing them in the buffer pointed to by <i>phsurfPatterns</i>.
-Fill pattern types and handle order are listed in the description of <a href="https://msdn.microsoft.com/library/windows/hardware/ff556211">DrvEnablePDEV</a>.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff556206">DRVENABLEDATA</a> structure pointed to by <i>pded</i> contains the addresses of graphics DDI functions provided Unidrv's printer graphics DLL.
-You are allowed to provide customized hooking functions in your plug-in for these graphics DDI functions.
-The DRVENABLEDATA structure's contents enable your customized hooking functions to call back to the driver's graphics DDI functions.
-For more information, see <a href="NULL">Customized Graphics DDI Functions</a>.</p>

-<p>A rendering plug-in for Unidrv must implement the <code>IPrintOemUni::EnablePDEV</code> method.</p>

-<p>The <code>IPrintOemUni::EnablePDEV</code> method performs the same types of operations as the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556211">DrvEnablePDEV</a> function that is exported by a printer graphics DLL.
-Its purpose is to allow a rendering plug-in to create its own PDEV structure.
-(For more information about PDEV structures, see <a href="NULL">Customized PDEV Structures</a>.)</p>

-<p>If you provide a rendering plug-in that exports the <code>IPrintOemUni::EnablePDEV</code> method, Undrv's printer graphics DLL calls the method from within its <a href="https://msdn.microsoft.com/library/windows/hardware/ff556211">DrvEnablePDEV</a> function.</p>

-<p>The <code>IPrintOemUni::EnablePDEV</code> method should allocate an instance of its private PDEV structure, initialize it, and return its address as the method's <i>pDevOem</i> parameter.
-Other plug-in methods receive the address as the <i>pdevOEM</i> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547573">DEVOBJ</a> structure.</p>

-<p>The <b>pdevOEM</b> member of the DEVOBJ structure is not used with the <code>IPrintOemUni::EnablePDEV</code> method.</p>

-<p>The structures pointed to by the <i>phsurfPatterns</i>, <i>pGdiInfo</i>, and <i>pDevInfo</i> parameter values are the same ones that Unidrv's <b>DrvEnablePDEV</b> function receives.
-The rendering plug-in can modify the structure contents as necessary.
-It can supply surface fill patterns by obtaining HSURF-typed surface handles and placing them in the buffer pointed to by <i>phsurfPatterns</i>.
-Fill pattern types and handle order are listed in the description of <a href="https://msdn.microsoft.com/library/windows/hardware/ff556211">DrvEnablePDEV</a>.</p>
+Fill pattern types and handle order are listed in the description of <a href="display.drvenablepdev">DrvEnablePDEV</a>.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff556206">DRVENABLEDATA</a> structure pointed to by <i>pded</i> contains the addresses of graphics DDI functions provided Unidrv's printer graphics DLL.
+<p>The <a href="display.drvenabledata">DRVENABLEDATA</a> structure pointed to by <i>pded</i> contains the addresses of graphics DDI functions provided Unidrv's printer graphics DLL.
 You are allowed to provide customized hooking functions in your plug-in for these graphics DDI functions.
 The DRVENABLEDATA structure's contents enable your customized hooking functions to call back to the driver's graphics DDI functions.
 For more information, see <a href="NULL">Customized Graphics DDI Functions</a>.</p>

 ## -requirements
 <table>